-People can now sail across the Arctic Ocean.
+People can now sail through the Arctic Ocean.

 That is a big deal because, until just five years ago, there was too much ice to allow anyone to travel by boat through the Arctic Ocean.
 This did not stop people from trying.
 For hundreds of years European sailors looked for a “Northwest Passage” through the Arctic Ocean, but they weren’t successful because of the massive amounts of ice in their way.
 Many of them died trying.

 It is normal for some of the polar ice to melt in the warmer summer months and then come back in the cold winter, but it never used to melt enough in the summertime to allow anyone to sail north of Alaska, Canada, or Russia without large and dangerous chunks of ice stopping them.

 It’s a different story now as this video shows...

 The ice cap has melted so much that in the summer of 2016, for the first time ever, a cruise ship was able to sail through the Arctic Ocean.
 So an ocean journey that once killed people can now be done leisurely while overeating at a nonstop buffet.

 Why is the Arctic polar ice cap melting?
 Because it is warmer in the Arctic Ocean than it used to be.